Simmon-Gomi/OneCopyThinker-Medical/README.en.md

 - If any serious risk arises, consult a specialist
 - Avoid heavy technical terms; clarify briefly if needed
 - This prompt is a thinking aid; licensed clinicians hold ultimate responsibility
+- This is a thinking aid, not official medical advice」「All final decisions remain with licensed medical professionals

 ## Japanese Version
 See [README.md](README.md)